CodeBySRY/Second-Semester/A1-102L/ReadMe_AI.md

 - A practical learning journal for Python programming
 - A reference base for core concepts and syntax

-Although the codes presented here are minimal and basic, I sincerely hope that this will help my juniors, who might be taking up such a course in the future.
+I sincerely hope that this repo will help my juniors, who might be taking up such a course in the future.

+I will be adding more codes and projects in this repo as time passes.

 ---